TeamMood/teammood.github.com/_posts/2022-01-18-decarbonizing-the-web-🌱.markdown

 ---
 Today, the digital sector's share of greenhouse gas emissions is estimated at 3.5% worldwide and 3.2% in France (according to [The Shift Project \[FR\]](https://theshiftproject.org/article/impact-environnemental-du-numerique-5g-nouvelle-etude-du-shift/){: target="_blank" rel="noopener"} and [Green IT \[FR\]](https://www.greenit.fr/2020/06/23/quels-sont-les-impacts-environnementaux-du-numerique-en-france/){: target="_blank" rel="noopener"}, the figures vary depending on the source).
 This share may seem insignificant in comparison with [electricity and transportation](https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data){: target="_blank" rel="noopener"} (respectively 25 and 14%).
 Yet with an annual growth rate of around 6%, it is expected to represent **8% of greenhouse gas emissions by 2025**, more than the global civil aviation sector.

 I was curious to know our environmental impact at TeamMood, so I contacted the company [Webvert](https://www.lewebvert.fr/){: target="_blank" rel="noopener"} to get a diagnosis and see how they could help us **decarbonize our website**.
-And I had an insightful chat with Youen Chéné, founder of Webvert.
+And I had an insightful chat with [Youen Chéné](https://www.linkedin.com/in/youenchene/){: target="_blank" rel="noopener"}, founder of Webvert.

 ## **Discussing the environmental impact of the web with Youen Chéné (Webvert)**